greedymelon/inception/README.md

 The main difference is that the container uses the Kernel of the host machine which is why it is so light and fast, you skip a big part of the process while in a Virtual machine, you have to install the whole operating system.
 Both can be isolated from the hostmachine and configured to use a specific amount of resources. <br>

 **What is an image?** <br>
-AAn image is just a blueprint.
+An image is just a blueprint.
 From it, we can create multiple containers.
 We can run an image taken from the docker hub.
 We can use a Dockerfile to create our image (starting FROM scratch) or most commonly personalize an existing one to create our own. <br>

 **How does the network between containers and the host work?** <br>
 There are different types of networking that we can use with docker.
 In this project, we use just 2 of them: <br>